Width-k Eulerian polynomials of type A and B and its Gamma-positivity

-$\alpha(n,k,p)$ is a new sequence integers on the Coxeter group of type $A$.
-So, it is natural to make the following problem on the recurrence relation of this sequence which has been by confirmed the fact that any $n \geq 4$, $k$ be the smallest positive integer such that $n=2k+r$ with $0\leq r <k$ and $0 \leq p \leq n-k$, we have
+The coefficient $\alpha(n,k,p)$ is a new integers sequence on the Coxeter group of type $A$.
+It is therefore natural to pose the following problem on the recurrence relation of this sequence which has been confirmed by the fact that any $n \geq 4$, $k$ is the smallest positive integer such that $n=2k+r $ with $0\leq r <k$ and $0 \leq p \leq n-k$, we have